brazilianmonk/brazilianmonk.github.io/pages/links.md

 📊 **[View the complete interactive monastery table →](/monasteries)** — filter by country, language, and area of focus.

-List of Theravāda monasteries that I or close friends know to meet the following requirements:
+List of Theravāda monasteries that I or close friends know to meet the following criteria:

-- monks follow the Buddha's rules in full (do not accept money or have dinner, recite the pātimokkha, etc.)
+- monks follow the Buddha's rules in full (e.g.: do not accept money or have dinner, recite the pātimokkha, etc.)
-- accept the entire Pāḷi Tipiṭaka and it's traditional explanations (the entire body of the Buddha's teachings with it's original meaning)
+- accept the entire Pāḷi Tipiṭaka and it's traditional explanations (the entire body of the Buddha's teachings with it's original meaning as per the saṅgāyanas)
 - teach / practice accordingly

 Below is a list of *highlights*.
 For the complete list, click the link above.